PaulBerger56/Avengers-Spring2023/IslandOdyssey/README.txt

 "n" New Game - This starts a new game which uses the default map and all visited flags are set to false.

-"s" Continue a Saved Game (in progress) - This will allow you to load a save file which has visited room
+"save" Continue a Saved Game (in progress) - This will allow you to load a save file which has visited room
             flags set to true.

 "l" Load Game - This will allow you to load a save game file and start from where you last save in the game.